assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft8.md

 field value is the number of milliseconds since the first message was sent.

-The Time field can be used by a server to protect against delay attacks by recording the time at which M1 arrived, ClientEpoch.
+The Time field can be used by a server to protect against delay attacks by recording the time at which M1 arrived as ClientEpoch.
 For subsequent packets the server can compute an expected value of the Time field by taking the current time in milliseconds and subtracting ClientEpoch.
 If the difference between the expected Time field value and the actual Time field value the server can reject the message.
 A client that supports timestamping can perform the analogous steps to protect against delay attacks.
-A peer that supports timestamping must therefore store both MyEpoch and TheirEpoch, recording the time at which the first message was sent and received respectively.
+A peer that supports timestamping must therefore store both MyEpoch and TheirEpoch, recording the time at which the first message was sent and received respectively, in order to send a correct value in the Time field and verify the value in the Time field of incoming packets.

 Format: Integer in [0, 2^31-1].
 This means that either a signed or an unsigned 32-bit integer canbe used to represent the time.
 Note that